South Carolina Court Records

 Members of the public can submit marriage record applications in various ways, depending on the custodial office.
 For instance, the DHEC processes in-person, mail, and online requests.
 It also accepts requests made over the phone.
 In-person requests generally have the shortest processing time, averaging 45 minutes, while mail-in requests average four weeks.

-Applicants must provide a valid government-issued ID, such as a driver's license, military ID card, United States passport, permanent resident card, or refugee travel documents.
+Applicants must provide a valid government-issued ID, such as a driver’s license, military ID card, United States passport, permanent resident card, or refugee travel documents.
 Record seekers wishing to obtain certified copies must pay a non-refundable search fee ranging from $12 to $17.
 The search fee covers one certified record (if found).
 Each additional copy required during the same request will incur an extra cost.
+Payment can be made by money order or money order payable to the appropriate department and other accepted payment methods.

 How to Get a Marriage License in South Carolina